-D. H. CLARK, 1st Lieut.
+C. D. CLAY, 2d Lieut.
 U. S. A., Professor of Military Science.

-The Commercial and Short-hand Institute, formerly conducted by Professor J. C. Orcutt, of this city, has, by mutual agreement, been annexed to the State College of Kentucky, and the hitherto existing Commercial Department of the State College merged therein.
-This Department will be self-sustaining, depending upon its tuition fees for its maintenance; but the College, while this connection continues, has made arrangements with Professor Orcutt to give instruction without extra charge to all matriculates of the State College who desire to add bookkeeping to the other courses of study provided by the College.
+This Department is self-sustaining, depending upon its tuition fees for its maintenance; but the College has made arrangements with Professor Calhoun to give instruction without extra charge to all matriculates of the State College who desire to add book-keeping to the other courses of study provided by the College.

-Those students who matriculate in the Commercial and Short-hand Department will pay the fees charged by that Department for its several courses of study.
-All such students may have access to any of the classes in any of the other departments of the College upon payment of two-thirds of the fees charged by the College, and conversely, all matriculates of the College may have access to the classes of Phonography, Type-writing, and Penmanship in the Commercial and Shorthand Department, upon payment of two-thirds of the regular fees charged by that Department.
+Those students who matriculate in the Commercial, Shorthand and Telegraphy Department will pay the fees charged by that Department for its several courses of study.
+All such students may have access to any of the classes in any of the other Departments of the College upon payment of two-thirds of the fees charged by the College, and conversely, all matriculates of the College may have access to the classes of Phonography, Type-writing, Telegraphy and Penmanship in the Commercial, Short-hand and Telegraphy Department upon payment of two-thirds of the regular fees charged by that Department.

-All the matriculates of this Department shall be subject to the regulations of the College, including drill and military discipline.
+All the matriculates of this Department are subject to the regulations of the College.